Our Team

 Senior Speech Pathologist/Director

 Christine has presented at the SEPLA (Special Education Principals’ and Leaders’ Association) Conference, the Spectronics, AGOSCI (Australian Group Supporting Communication Inclusion) and SARRAH (Services for Australian Rural and Remote Health) National Conferences over the past decade.
 As an advocate of AAC, Christine has presented regular workshops, professional development to speech pathologists, teachers and other service providers.
 She also provides supervision and mentoring to speech pathologists for all things AAC.
 Christine was a member of the SARRAH Leadership Panel for its national leadership course for rural and remote allied health leaders in August 2024.
+Along with Divya and Lerryn, Christine co-presented a day long workshop for Central Western Speech Pathologists in 2025.
+She was also part of the team to co-design the Bathurst-based Accessible Artistry Program in 2025, a program funded by Suppoya and project managed by Arts Out West, to enable disabled people who identify as artists to develop their skills and knowledge with professional artists.

 Alison Brown